 I had to.
 It was what was best for us both.
 At least that’s what I think.

 I only started seeing my therapist more than a month ago, but it’s already proven to be the best choice I have ever made.
 Along with therapy, a fight that shook me and gave me the final blow I was going to take, gave me the courage to finally do what needed to be done.

-Our relationship was beautiful at the best of times, but tragic at the worst.
+Our relationship was good at the best of times, but tragic at the worst.
 And the worst happened way too often.
-We had broken one another, and it was time for us to heal.
+I was broken, and it was time to heal.

 So I finally made the decision to leave.
 I knew I had to be the one to walk away.
 I knew I should have left years ago, but I could never seem to.
-It was now or never.
+She always told me that if I ever leave she’d end her life.
+That was one of the reasons I didn’t feel like I could leave.
+But it was now or never.